 3.8 Aboard the vessel, the Iridium SES should be interconnected to a message display and alarm panel that will perform the proper filtering, recording, alerting and display of messages.
-Additionally a SES may have a keyboard and printer.
-The SES will receive the message, and then transfer the message content, along with the message priority to the other components of the GMDSS system on board the vessel.
+Additionally, a SES may have a keyboard and printer.
+The SES will receive the message, and then transfer the message content, along with the message priority, to the other components of the GMDSS system on board the vessel.

-4 Planning of new Iridium EGC SafetyCast services
+4 Planning of new Iridium SafetyCast service

-4.1 Authorities wishing to become officially registered information providers of MSI and SAR related information to ships at sea via Iridium EGC-SafetyCast services, should contact the IMO via the IMO EGC Coordinating Panel at an early stage for advice.
-The plans of any prospective registered information providers should be coordinated with the IMO, IHO and WMO and with other national authorities, before authorization to broadcast via Iridium EGC SSafetyCast services may be granted by the IMO EGC Coordinating Panel, in accordance with the procedures set out in Annex Appendix 2.
+4.1 Authorities wishing to become officially registered information providers of MSI and SAR related information to ships at sea via Iridium SafetyCast service should contact IMO via the IMO EGC Coordinating Panel at an early stage for advice.
+The plans of any prospective registered information providers should be coordinated with IMO, IHO and WMO and with other national authorities, before authorization to broadcast via Iridium SafetyCast service may be granted by the IMO EGC Coordinating Panel, in accordance with the procedures set out in appendix 2.

-4.2 Once authorized and registered, information providers should contact Iridium in order to determine specific details for addressing messages, accessing the Iridium SafetyCast services, charges and payment for services and any other matters with respect to providing MSI and SAR related information to mariners.
+4.2 Once authorized and registered, information providers should contact Iridium in order to determine specific details for addressing messages, accessing the Iridium SafetyCast service, charges and payment for services and any other matters with respect to providing MSI and SAR related information to mariners.